frankrutz/cia/README.md

 https://hub.docker.com/r/microsoft/mssql-server-linux/

+To start a pod with just the database:

 kubectl create -f mssql.yaml

 ## Azure Container Registry

+Very similar to the docker registry experience.

-To connect to the Azure Container Registry from Kubernetes, create a kubernetes secret.
+To connect to the Azure Container Registry from Kubernetes,

+create a kubernetes secret.

 See createAZCRsecret.ksh

 ## Example One-Container pod appserver

 kubectl create -f uno.yaml

 ## Example Two-Container Pod appsserver and dbserver